michaeltang235/eeg-fmri-time-series/README.md

 **Folder structure:**\
-Under 'subject_code', there are scripts for subject-specific analyses, such as preprocessing of fMRI images, matching IED onset times to the start of fMRI scans.
+Under 'subject_code', there are scripts for subject-specific analyses, such as preprocessing of fMRI images, matching IED onset times to the start of fMRI scans. <br>

-Under 'code/', there are scripts for analyzing EEG-fMRI data across all subjects in database all at once.
+Under 'code/', there are scripts for analyzing EEG-fMRI data across all subjects in database all at once. <br>

-Under 'plots_code/', there are scripts that were used to make plots.
+Under 'plots_code/', there are scripts that were used to make plots. <br>

 **Conclusions**\
 This work provides evidence that rs-fMRI time series features could locate epileptic brain areas for presurgical evaluation,